telerik/ajax-docs/controls/scheduler/client-side-programming/properties-and-methods/radscheduler-object.md

->note A RadComboBox control contains all the resources defined for RadScheduler.
+>tip A RadComboBox control contains all the resources defined for RadScheduler.
 >On its SelectedIndexChanged, only appointments with the selected resource are displayed inRadScheduler.
 >